SensorBench: Benchmarking LLMs in Coding-Based Sensor Processing: Evaluating LLMs on Sensorbench

-For each task and dataset combination, we selected 3 distinct data samples.
-Each experiment was repeated 3 times to account for variability.
-For each combination, this approach yields a total of 9 examples (3 signals × 3 repetitions).
-To analyze the results, we calculate the trimmed mean, which involves dropping the highest and lowest scores for the 9 examples and calculating the mean of the 7 middle examples.
-This approach ensures that our benchmarking results are less affected by possible extreme values produced by unbounded metrics such as MSE and SDR.\looseness=-1
+For each task-dataset combination, we selected 3 distinct signals and repeated each experiment 3 times, resulting in 9 examples per combination.
+We calculated a trimmed mean by dropping the highest and lowest scores from the 9 examples and averaging the remaining 7.
+This approach mitigates the impact of outliers, which is crucial when dealing with unbounded metrics like MSE and SDR.
+This protocol ensures that our results are representative and not skewed by random variations or extreme values.\looseness=-1